 This little motion-activated step light is battery powered and motion-activated.
 It is also just smart enough to only turn on from motion when it is dark outside.
 We added a small strip of VHB and mounted it on the frame of our RV behind our steps.
 It has a motion radius of about 15 feet which is perfect for our purposes.

 - Durable Security Light– This LED motion-sensing light is IP54-rated for indoor or outdoor use and is dustproof,...

 - Motion-Activated – See intruders or your surroundings at all times thanks to a 40 lumen LED and a 15-foot...

 We heard that it isn’t good to attach your safety cable to your hitch.
 If there is a catastrophic failure with the hitch it is possible that the safety cable will not deploy.
 We purchased a D-ring clip to attach the safety cable to the truck.

 - 5 pack of 3" inch aluminum carabiner key chain & steel keyring.
-Compact functional design, can be used with one hand....
+Compact functional design that can be used with one...

 - Clip multiple items together.
 Can be used with zippers, laptop carriers, suitcases, luggage tags, and hanging plants.